behroozbc/project/slidev/slides.md

 presenter: 'Mozhgan & Behrooz'
 ---

-# What is the possible meaning of 2nd Derivative.
+# What is the possible meaning of 2nd Derivative?
 ## Understanding Musical Sequences
 ### Presenter: Mozhgan & Behrooz
 ---